Make-School-Courses/CS-1.1-Object-Oriented-Programming/README.md

 # Title

 ## Course Description

-Describe your course here.
-A short elevator pitch for the course.
-This will be listed as the course description in the course catalog.
+This course covers the foundations of software development and programming fundamentals including variables, naming, data types, control flow, loops, lists/arrays, dictionaries, functions, parameters and arguments, classes, objects, and object-oriented programming (OOP) concepts including inheritance, polymorphism, and instance method overriding.
+Build projects that take user input, manipulate strings, use libraries, make requests to web servers, and parse JSON data.
+Master top-level concepts in the landscape of software development including writing pseudocode, technical project planning, programming language paradigms, common software architectures, web development patterns and frameworks.

-### Why you should know this (optional)
+### Why you should know this

-Explain why students should care to learn the material presented in this class.
+This course is designed to equip students with the technical skills and foundational knowledge necessary to succeed at Make School.
+A strong foundation in CS concepts is the foundation for learning in any other course.

 ## Course Specifics